stevenpersia/road-to-become-a-ninja-developer/README.md

-# Road to be a ninja developer.
+# Road to become a ninja developer.
 <img src="https://media.giphy.com/media/13t3hECDcb5Rmg/giphy.gif" alt="NINJA" />
 All technologies and tools I need to know.
 As long as I can, I will put links where I used technologies or tools.